Kelly Wallace: Career

-Wallace started her journalistic career at CNN in 1990, as a producer, then she worked at KRQE in Albuquerque, New Mexico, for three years before going back to New York City to work a year at Fox News.
+Wallace started her journalistic career at CNN in 1990, as a producer, then worked at KRQE in Albuquerque, New Mexico, for three years before returning to New York City to work a year at Fox News.
 She went back to work at CNN circa 2000, remaining there until her departure to CBS News in 2007.
 Her next job was working for iVillage, as Chief Correspondent and Executive Director of Digital Video.

 She has interviewed Michelle Obama for iVillage's new Guest Editor program along with interviews with Secretary Kathleen Sebelius of Health & Human Services, Alicia Keys, Jill Biden, Elizabeth Warren, Gabby Douglas, Bethenny Frankel, Michele Tafoya, Sue Herera, and Tamron Hall.
 Wallace frequently appeared on The Today Show, MSNBC's Jansing & Co., Now with Alex Wagner and Daily Rundown with Chuck Todd.
-She worked at CBS and Fox News Channel and currently works at CNN.

 Honors and awards

 Wallace won the 2012 Gracie Award for Outstanding Reporter/Correspondent.